In praise of the colour orange

 Male orange-tip, sucking nectar in a flower of blue-eyed Mary (Omphalodes verna), Møn, Denmark.
 (Photo copyright © by Kaj Halberg)

-Hawk’s-beard (Crepis) are a huge genus, comprising about 200 species, distributed in the Northern Hemisphere and Africa, with the core area around the Mediterranean.
+Hawk’s-beard (Crepis) constitute a huge genus, comprising about 200 species, distributed in the Northern Hemisphere and Africa, with a core area around the Mediterranean.
 The generic name is derived from the Greek krepis (‘slipper’ or ‘sandal’), according to some authorities referring to the shape of the fruit.

-The most beautiful member of this genus is probably golden hawk’s-beard (Crepis aurea), which is distributed in European mountains, in the Jura, the Alps, the Apennines, the Abruzzos, and on the Balkans, and it is also found in Asia Minor.
-In the Alps, it grows in meadows and pastures, preferably on acid soil, at altitudes between 1,000 and 2,900 m.
+In my opinion, the most beautiful member of this genus is golden hawk’s-beard (C. aurea), which is distributed in European mountains, in the Jura, the Alps, the Apennines, the Abruzzos, and on the Balkans, and it is also found in Asia Minor.
+In the Alps, it grows in meadows and pastures, preferably on acid soils, at altitudes between 1,000 and 2,900 m.

-California sister (Adelpha californica) is a butterfly of the brushfoot family (Nymphalidae), distributed from Oregon and Nevada, south through California to northern Baja California.
+California sister (Adelpha californica) is a butterfly of the brushfoot family (Nymphalidae), distributed from Oregon and Nevada southwards through California to northern Baja California.
 It is easily identified by the orange or yellow patch near the wingtip.